diehlpk/async_heat_equation/swift/README.md

 ### Neutral features

-* Installation on Fedora 35 is rather bis with `Installed size: 1.4 G` for some programming language.
+* Installation on Fedora 35 is rather big with `Installed size: 1.4 G` for some programming language.
+Therefore, swift is excluded from [circle-ci](https://app.circleci.com/pipelines/github/diehlpk/monte-carlo-codes?branch=main) continuous testing to not blow up the [Docker image](https://hub.docker.com/r/diehlpk/monte-carlo-codes).

 ### Surprising features